-Ed Sheeran is eyeing a "transition into country" music
+Ed Sheeran eyes "transition into country" music, shares new version of 'Life Goes On' with Luke Combs

-Ed Sheeran could one day make the jump to country music.
+Ed Sheeran could one day make the jump to country music, according to a new interview and a new collaboration with Luke Combs.

-While in Texas for the Academy of Country Music, Sheeran revealed in a new interview with Billboard that he would “love to transition into country,” adding that he speaks to his wife about the idea “all the time”.
+While in Texas for the Academy of Country Music awards, Sheeran revealed in a new interview with Billboard that he would “love to transition into country,” adding that he speaks to his wife about the idea “all the time”.

 “I love the culture of it, I just love the songwriting.
 It’s just like brilliant songs,” Sheeran explained.